 Employees who wish to enter into an agreement to take a lump-sum payment in lieu of future benefits must file an application with the Workers’ Compensation Court.
 If a settlement can’t be reached, employers and employees must first engage in mediation before requesting a hearing with Montana’s Workers’ Compensation Court.

-In Montana, employees must file a workers’ comp claim within one year from the date of the injury or illness, or within two years if the employee can prove not knowing about the injury.
+In Montana, employees must file a first report of injury (FROI) to start the claim process within one year from the date of the injury or illness, or within two years if the employee can prove not knowing about the injury.